 Population Health Research

 The CCTS Population Health Research Foundation for Discovery, co-directed by Drs.
 Tom Greene and Angela Presson, provides methodological and data analytic support to investigators seeking to perform research seeking to improve the health of patient populations.
-The broader Population Health Core includes five integrated cores which specialize in Study Design and Biostatistics, Cancer Biostatistics, Health Measurement and Survey Methods, Health Economics, and Systematic Review.
+The broader Population Health Core includes five integrated cores which specialize in Study Design and Biostatistics, Cancer Biostatistics, Qualitative, Survey and Measurement, Health Economics, and Systematic Review.
 Members within each core apply state of the art research methodology in their respective areas, and are available to collaborate with clinical and translational researchers throughout the University of Utah and partner institutions.